 An Innovation in Learning Mathematics

-The Math Zone provides a student-centered education experience in mathematics that is targeted to each student's unique learning style.
-The Math Zone is located in the new, state-of-the-art Math Learning Center in North Hall, directly adjacent to Echlin Hall, and is a part of the Department of Mathematics.
+The Math Zone provides a student-centered educational experience in mathematics that is targeted to each student's unique learning style.
+It is located in North Hall, directly adjacent to Echlin Hall, and is a part of the Department of Mathematics.

-The Math Zone seeks to create an individualized educational experiencewhere students learn with the support of math instructors and tutors.
-In addition to the guidance provided by dedicated faculty, student mastery will be supplemented by a learning platform that quickly adapts to areas where students demonstrate mastery of topics and moves on to deliver precise instruction and support to subjects where a student is having difficulty.
+Our facility seeks to create an individualized educational experience in which students learn with the support of math instructors and tutors.
+Student learning is supplemented by an online platform that adapts when students demonstrate mastery and delivers precise instruction in areas of difficulty.

 The Math Zone is an innovation in mathematics education, merging e-learning technology with direct teaching methods to enhance student success.

-We are always making revisions to our operations to optimize learning and help foster student success.
-We welcome your feedback.
+We are always striving to enhance and enrich our operations to optimize learning and to help foster student success.

-Faculty in the Math Zone are on hand at all times to work with the technology and to guide students through the process of learning mathematics.
-Tutors are available to work one-on-one with students to help them master the details of mathematical problem solving.
+Faculty in the Math Zone are fully prepared to assist students with the software and guide them through the process of learning mathematics.
+Tutors are available to work one-on-one with students to help them master the material.

 *You may complete more than course in a single semester.
 You may also begin a second course and complete it in the following term.

 Practice, practice, practice: In addition to the three (3) hours of actual seat time, prepare to spend another six (6) hours per week using Hawkes Learning Software

 Make use of the many resources available to students: